 How It Works

-Matterhorn courts empower their citizens to participate in the legal process on their own schedule.
-Using Matterhorn, the citizen requests a review of their traffic ticket online, submits a statement, and uploads a photo or other documents if needed.
+Matterhorn courts empower the public to participate in the legal process on their own schedule.
+Using Matterhorn, the person requests a review of their traffic ticket online, submits a statement, and uploads a photo or other documents if needed.

-Law enforcement can review the citizen’s statement without waiting in court.
+Law enforcement can review the person's statement without waiting in court.

 Judges and magistrates can adjudicate their cases without the docket time and hassle.